lrspeiser/sigmagravity/README.md

 - Energy-momentum conservation is violated ($\nabla_\mu T^{\mu\nu} \neq 0$); implications need full analysis
 - Factor of 2e in $g^\dagger$ is fitted, not derived from first principles
 - Mode counting derivations (A = √3, A = π√2) provide geometric intuition but are not rigorous derivations from TEGR (which has only 2 physical DOF)
-- The h(g) function's "geometric mean" ansatz is phenomenologically successful but not uniquely derived
+- The $h(g_N)$ function's "geometric mean" ansatz is phenomenologically successful but not uniquely derived

 **Cosmological:**
 - CMB predictions require development; ΛCDM's success on large scales is not yet matched